-Ten different flavor options of creamy vegan banana ice cream you can make at home, with just a few ingredients and a blender!
+Ten different flavor options of creamy vegan banana ice cream recipes that you can make at home, with just a few ingredients and a blender!

 Possibly one of the most frequent emails I receive is from readers requesting more recipes for variations of banana ice cream, or “nice cream” as it’s often called in the blog world.

 I’m sure many of you already know the basic concept of blending frozen bananas in a blender or food processor until the results have the exact texture of soft serve ice cream.
 If you add a little fat—such as peanut butter or coconut milk—it can even start to taste pretty similar to ice cream.